-The Crouching Lion hike is a short but epic trail in Oahu that ends with a panoramic view of the mountains and jungle at Kahana Bay.
+The Crouching Lion hike is a short but epic trail in Oahu, Hawaii that ends with a panoramic view of the mountains and jungle at Kahana Bay.

 We’ve done this hike a bunch of times and it’s one of our absolute favorites.
-The scenery is completely stunning, and there are some great viewpoints on the hike.This guide will explain how you can get there, and everything you need to know before you go!
+The scenery is completely stunning, and there are some great viewpoints on the hike.This travel guide will explain how to get there, and everything you need to know before you go!

-The 20-30 minute hike on a dirt trail takes you up the side of a steep hill.
+This is a 20-30 minute hike on a dirt trail that takes you up the side of a steep hill.
 You’ll be exhausted and panting on the way up, but the trail to the first viewpoint isn’t dangerous at all.